Peeragogy/Peeragogy.github.io/workbook.md

 ***

-**P** I think peeragogy is more like a mind­set.
+**PRQ** I think peeragogy is more like a mind­set.
 I think we have to change the way we relate to others and the way we understand the possibilities of learning.
 For example, I'm a teacher and, of course, my teaching practice tries to support collaborative, creative